 If you appreciate my work and the information I share, please consider making even a small monthly contribution via my “subscribe” link, to help me be able to continue to help other families, by protecting their children from lead in their homes, schools and environment.

-*Note – I also appreciate “Fair Trade” practices, but I think we need to examine these “Fair Trade” relationships and ask the U.S. companies that are the stewards of these relationships to make sure that protecting consumers from environmental toxicity is at the top of their list of priorities (regardless of the environmental regulations [or lack thereof] in the countries with the industries and farming they are supporting.)
+**Note – I also appreciate genuine “Fair Trade” practices, but I think we need to examine these “Fair Trade” relationships and ask the U.S. companies that are the stewards of these relationships to make sure that protecting consumers from environmental toxicity (as well as protecting workers from toxicant exposure in the workplace) is at the top of their list of priorities (regardless of the environmental regulations [or lack thereof] in the countries with the industries and farming they are supporting.)